| One

 be recut, causing a weight loss, before reaching their

+full potential.
 The forests of Sri Lanka are being

 felled in the vanguard of an expanding population.
 As